MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

     1. List terms for v1 [done]
     2. Define terms [we are here]
     3. Align with teams
-    4. Add links to related resources when helpful
+    4. Add links to related resources and definitions when helpful
     5. Publish
     6. Explore terminology standardization with Monica Rush